Drentsoft-Games/godot_text_typing_animation/README.md

 Press Start to see the animation effect.

 You can change the timer wait time using the spin box just above the Start button.

+# Video Explanation
+[How To Animate Typed Text in Godot] (https://youtu.be/JGaOpgvXxO4)

+# Text Explanation
+[How to create typing effect animations in Godot - Blog] (https://drentsoftgames.com/godot-quick-tip-typing-text-effect/)